 20. Are P&I LOUs accepted as sufficient to lift the arrest?

-In case of arrest by lien or mortgage, PI LOU is sufficient (although such PI shall have license in Japan).
+In case of arrest by lien or mortgage, P&I LOUs are sufficient (although such P&I club must have a license in Japan).

 21. How long does it take to release the ship?